 - Notes on the Preparation of Special Provisions, which provide important advice to drafters of contract documents, in particular the Specifications and Special Provisions.

 In drafting Special Provisions, if clauses in the General Conditions are to be substituted, omitted or supplemented and before incorporating any example wording, Employers are urged to seek legal and engineering advice in an effort to avoid ambiguity and to ensure completeness and consistency with the other provisions of the contract and the project purpose.

-Each new FIDIC book begins with a series of comprehensive flow charts which typically show, in visual and comprehensive but not exhaustive form, the sequences of activities which characterise the FIDIC Construction form of contract.
-The charts are illustrative, however, and FIDIC advises users that they must not be taken into consideration in the interpretation of the Conditions of Contract.
+Each new FIDIC book begins with a series of comprehensive flow charts which typically show, in visual and comprehensive, but not exhaustive form, the sequences of activities which characterise the FIDIC construction form of contract.
+The charts are illustrative, however, FIDIC advises users that they must not be taken into consideration in the interpretation of the Conditions of Contract.

 The new series of books also includes a number of sample forms to help both Parties to develop a common understanding of what is required by third parties such as providers of securities and guarantees.